-This course provides an opportunity to enhance the review and expansion of the essential skills of the Spanish language.
-Emphasis is placed on the study of authentic and representative literary and cultural texts through the use of various supplementary learning media and materials.
+This course provides a continuation of SPA 211.
+Emphasis is placed on the continuing study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
 Credit by proficiency exam is available.
-Prerequisite: SPA 281.
+Prerequisite: SPA 211.